Peter Bogdanovich: 2010s

 In 2010, Bogdanovich joined the directing faculty at the School of Filmmaking at the University of North Carolina School of the Arts.
 On April 17, 2010, he was awarded the Master of Cinema Award at the 12th Annual RiverRun International Film Festival.
 In 2011, he was given the Auteur Award by the International Press Academy, which is awarded to filmmakers whose singular vision and unique artistic control over the elements of production give a personal and signature style to their films.

-In 2012, Bogdanovich made news with an essay in The Hollywood Reporter, published in the aftermath of the Aurora, Colorado theater shooting, in which he argued against excessive violence in the movies:
+In 2012, Bogdanovich made news with an essay in The Hollywood Reporter, published in the aftermath of the Aurora, Colorado, theater shooting, in which he argued against excessive violence in the movies:

 Today, there's a general numbing of the audience.
 There's too much murder and killing.
 You make people insensitive by showing it all the time.
 The body count in pictures is huge.
 It numbs the audience into thinking it's not so terrible.
 Back in the '70s, I asked Orson Welles what he thought was happening to pictures, and he said, 'We're brutalizing the audience.
 We're going to end up like the Roman circus, live at the Coliseum.'
 The respect for human life seems to be eroding.

-In 2014, Bogdanovich's last narrative film, She's Funny That Way, was released in theaters and on-demand, followed by the documentary, The Great Buster: A Celebration in 2018.
+In 2014, Bogdanovich's last narrative film, She's Funny That Way, was released in theaters and on-demand, albeit not in the version that he intended, as 29 minutes were removed from the release.
+His director's cut, with the original intended title Squirrels to the Nuts, resurfaced in 2020 and was released digitally in 2025.
+Bogdanovich directed once more with the documentary, The Great Buster: A Celebration in 2018.
 In 2018, Orson Welles' long-delayed film The Other Side of the Wind, which was filmed in the 1970s and featured a prominent supporting role by Bogdanovich, who had long hoped to complete it, was released by Netflix to critical acclaim.

 One of his final hopes was to direct a personal passion project he had worked on since the 1980s titled Wait for Me which Bogdanovich had described as a "ghost picture", the likes of The Ghost Goes West, that was directly inspired by his relationship with Dorothy Stratten.
 In a July 2015 interview for Entertainment Weekly, Bogdanovich revealed that Brett Ratner was going to produce the film, and that they were currently in the process of attaching actors.
 The plot, as described by Bogdanovich, would have followed a washed-up Hollywood director/star (someone like Orson Welles or Charlie Chaplin), who is visited by the ghost of his last wife, who was killed six years earlier in a plane crash.